ductm208/hybris-on-tvbox/README.md

 > If you are the *nix family users (Unix, Linux, MacOS) you might not required to follow exactly my instructions below.
 However there is a wrapper issue would be arisen when you try to start hybris server.
 If this happens, please search for the wrapper hacks section.

 ## Install Java JDK 17
-At SSH using tvbox account, enter:<br/>
+At SSH using root account, enter:<br/>
 `# apt install openjdk-17-jdk`
 ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/d5a4bea8-3764-49ab-9af5-74cf069b19b4)